CyberAgentAILab/cmaes/README.md

 ### Optuna's sampler interface

 [Optuna](https://github.com/optuna/optuna) [2] is an automatic hyperparameter optimization framework.
-A sampler based on this CMA-ES library is added from [Optuna v1.3.0](https://github.com/optuna/optuna/releases/tag/v1.3.0).
+A sampler based on this library is available from [Optuna v1.3.0](https://github.com/optuna/optuna/releases/tag/v1.3.0).
 Usage is like this:

 ```python